Baz177/capstone_project/dataset_descriptions.md

 Use Case: The dataset can be used to identity fraudulent transaction and categorise them base on location.
 It can also be used to detect and predict future occurences of fraud

 Dataset shape: Dataset has 14,446 rows and 15 columns.

+P.S: A brief glance of each dataset can be viewed by opening the data_collection.ipynb file